prog4biol/pfb2019/problemsets/Python_08_problemset.md

    - if the file does not end in '.fasta' or '.fa' or '.nt'
    - if a non ATGCN charcter is found in the sequence

-4. Now produce codons in the first three reading frames for each sequence and print out a FASTA sequence record for each frame and print to a file called 'Python_08.codons-3frames.nt'
+4. Now produce codons in the first three reading frames for each sequence and print out ids and sequence records for each frame and print to a file called 'Python_08.codons-3frames.nt'

 For example
 ```
->seq1-frame-1-codons
+seq1-frame-1-codons
 ATG TTG
+seq-frame-2-codons
+TGT TGA
 ```

 5. Now reverse complement each sequence and print out all six reading frames to a file called 'Python_08.codons-6frames.nt'